charlizeandaya-3/wnba-draft-fit/README.md

 Despite going #1 overall to Dallas, her predicted RIS ranks 7th in the class.
 Her injury-shortened junior year likely suppresses her weighted career averages — this may underestimate her true ceiling, but based purely on college production relative to draft position, she projects below expectations.

 **Washington Mystics had a split draft.**
 With three first-round picks, Washington's haul was uneven — Lauren Betts projects as the top rookie in the entire class, but Angela Dugalic and Cotie McMahon both project near the bottom.
-McMahon suffered a season-ending UCL tear before playing a game.
+McMahon had a partial UCL tear before playing a game, but returned for her first game on May 15th..

 ## Model Limitations
 - Small training set (86 players) limits model power